Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 Private Boat to Balos Beach

-It’s a good idea to visit the port after 21.00 when all the boats are already back from Balos and you can negotiate a price directly with the crew.
+It’s a good idea to visit the port after 21.00 when all the boats are already back from Balos, and you can negotiate a price directly with the crew.

 Going to Balos can also be done by boarding a romantic ship, sailing along the northern coast of the Sea of Crete.

-Besides, it accommodates about 9 passengers, so splitting the fee among the members of your group will make it more affordable.
-And trust me, it’s totally worth it!
+Besides, it accommodates about 9 passengers, so splitting the fee among your group members will make it more affordable.

 Private Transfer to Balos